qque/java-calculator/README.md

  - `-D[setting name]=[setting value]` to set core program behavior before execution
  - `-q` / `--quiet` to suppress output
  - `-b` / `--build` to build before execution
- - `-w` / `--no-console` to stop the console from opening (this will prevent real-time debug information, though the equivalent log files will still be created if DEBUG_LOG is true)
+ - `-w` / `--no-console` to stop the console from opening (this will also disable debug mode, though log files will still be created if DEBUG_LOG is true)
- - `-d` / `--debug-console` to open the larger debug console on initialization instead of the regular calculator
+ - `-d` / `--debug-console` to open the debug console on execution instead of the calculator
  - `-c` / `--clear-logs` to clear the existing log files

-If you are making changes to the project and want to rebuild, I would recommend running `./run -b -q`
+If you are making changes and want to quickly rebuild to test them out, I would recommend running `./run -b -q`.